zoekirsh/rails-create-action-lab/README.md

 6. Redirect_to from a controller action to a show page
 7. Use a named route for the new page and put it on the index page

-## Notes

-build a new/create action for a new student

-studnets#index should link to new_student_path

-students#new and form.html.erb students#create makes a new student studnets#create redirects to students show